Security at qub

 - We are a small team.
 Our review depth does not match a large corporation's dedicated application-security function.
 We compensate with strict automated gates and a minimal attack surface, but we do not claim infallibility.

-- The permanence of Arweave is a one-way door.
+- The permanence of our storage backend is a one-way door.
 If a mistake causes sealed content to become decryptable earlier than intended, we cannot undo it.
 We treat the seal flow with commensurate care.

 - Cryptographic primitives we rely on are standardised and widely reviewed, but cryptography evolves.
 Where we have choices (post-quantum signing, authenticated encryption), we pick the more conservative option.